 It is important that your shares be represented regardless of the number of shares you may hold as of the record date.
 Whether or not you plan to attend the virtual Annual Meeting, we urge you to vote your shares via the toll-free telephone number or over the Internet, as described in the enclosed materials.
 If you received a copy of the proxy card by mail, you may sign, date and mail the proxy card in the enclosed return envelope, which is addressed for your convenience and needs no postage if mailed in the United States.
-Note that, in light of possible disruptions in mail service related to the coronavirus outbreak, we encourage stockholders to submit their proxy via telephone or over the Internet.
+We encourage stockholders to submit their proxy via telephone or over the Internet.
 Promptly voting your shares will ensure the presence of a quorum at the Annual Meeting and will save us the expense of further solicitation.
 Submitting your proxy now will not prevent you from voting your shares at the Annual Meeting if you desire to do so, as your proxy is revocable at your option.
 The Company asks your cooperation in promptly submitting your proxy.